 - Ride defensively, and make sure that your concentration levels are high.

-- Do not drive while you are tired or if you are under the influence of alcohol.
+- Do not drive while you are tired or under the influence of alcohol.

-All of these steps can help you to remain safe while riding your motorcycle and not be an irresponsible parent.
+These steps can help you remain safe while riding your motorcycle and not be an irresponsible parent.

 Of course, accidents can still happen.
 You need to ensure that you are fully insured.
-This includes having a comprehensive life insurance policy so that your family is provided for if anything does happen to you.
+This includes having a comprehensive life insurance policy to provide for your family if anything does happen to you.

 Donna is a Content Creator, Marketer, Brand Ambassador, Social Media Consultant, former teacher, wife, and proud mom.
 Blog by Donna encompasses all that… she writes about family life and being a woman while weaving in articles about the brands and products she and her family love.